NidhitheCoder/learn-python/README.md

 - Goto https://www.python.org/
 - Goto download and download latest version of python.
-- sudo apt install python3.8(version).
+- `sudo apt install python3.8(version)`
-- You can check version of python installed by using 'python --version'.
+- You can check version of python installed by using `python --version`.

 ### python extension features